digideskio/support-tools/wt-training/ex1/README.md

         python timeseries.py 'ss:ss.log' >repro.html
         open -a 'Google Chrome' repro.html

+  Note that if a significant time elapsed between when you started collecting the stats and when you started the workload you may want to use the --after flag to timeseries.py to focus on the relevant part of the timeline, for example

+        python timeseries.py --after 10:00 ...

+  If the local machine and target machine timezone differ you'll need to specify that in the time (e.g. "Z" for UTC, -0500 for EST)

 * Have you reproduced the issue?
 How can you tell?
 What stats are relevant here?